A Diffusion MRI model for axonal damage quantification based on axial diffusivity reduction in axons: a Monte Carlo

 \section{Introduction}

-Multiple sclerosis (MS) is the most common progressive neurological disease of young adults, with a lifetime risk of one in 400 \cite{MS_basic,MS_basic1,MS_basic2}.
-MS typically starts in young adults (mean age of onset, 20-30 years) and can lead to physical disability, cognitive impairment, and decreased quality of life \cite{MS_basic3}.
-It is an inflammatory-degenerative disease of the central nervous system (CNS) affecting approximately 2.3 million people worldwide, and affects nearly 1 million adults in the United States \cite{MS_prevelance}.
-MS is characterized by inflammatory demyelination and irreversible axonal injury leading to permanent neurological disabilities \cite{MS_basic, MS_basic1, MS_basic2, MS_basic3}.
+Multiple sclerosis (MS) is the most common neurological disorder among young adults with a lifetime risk of one in 400 (\cite{MS_basic}, \cite{MS_basic1}, \cite{MS_basic2}).
+MS starts in young adults (mean age of onset, 20-30 years), and can progressively lead to physical disability and cognitive impairment (\cite{MS_basic3}).
+MS affects nearly 2.3 million people worldwide, and nearly 1 million adults in the United States (\cite{MS_prevelance}).
+Primarily a neuro-degenerative disease of the central nervous system (CNS), MS is characterized by inflammatory demyelination and axonal damage that results in progressive neurological disabilities (\cite{MS_basic}, \cite{MS_basic1}, \cite{MS_basic2}, \cite{MS_basic3}).

-Axonal damage is the primary pathological correlate of long-term impairment in MS. The results in Ref. [\cite{axial1}] demonstrate a strong, quantitative relationship between axial diffusivity and axonal damage.
-Diffusion tensor imaging (DTI) derived axial diffusivity and radial diffusivity have been previously used to detect and distinguish axon and myelin abnormalities \cite{SONG20031714, KIM2006626, SUN20061195,SUN2, KLAWITER20111454, doi:10.1212/WNL.0b013e3181e042c4, doi:10.1212/WNL.0b013e3181e0434d}.
-In particular, decreased axial and increased radial diffusivity have been shown to reflect axonal and myelin injury respectively.
-Unfortunately, the DTI model does not address effects of inflammation-associated vasogenic oedema or increased cellularity.
-DTI is most accurate when applied to well-defined tightly packed white matter tracts without inflammation, as it is confounded by inflammation or crossing fibres \cite{KLAWITER20111454}.
-The increased cellularity and vasogenic oedema associated with inflammation cannot be detected or separated from axon/myelin injury by DTI, limiting its clinical applications.
-To address these limitations of DTI based CNS imaging modalities, we developed diffusion basis spectrum imaging (DBSI) capable of characterizing water diffusion properties associated with axon/myelin injury and inflammation.
-DBSI thus provides a better imaging technique for early diagnosis of MS \cite{Lakhani751,Sune655,axonalLossMSdbsi}.
+Axonal damage has been shown to be the main pathological correlate of progressive neurological impairment in MS. The results in \cite{axial1} confirm a strong relationship between reduced axial diffusivity and axonal damage.
+Diffusion tensor imaging (DTI) has been used previously to detect and distinguish axon and myelin injuries in MS based on axial diffusivity and radial diffusivity respectively (\cite{SONG20031714}, \cite{KIM2006626}, \cite{SUN20061195}, \cite{SUN2}, \cite{KLAWITER20111454}, \cite{doi:10.1212/WNL.0b013e3181e042c4}, \cite{doi:10.1212/WNL.0b013e3181e0434d}).
+In particular, decreased apparent axial diffusivity and increased apparent radial diffusivity from DTI have been shown to correlate with axonal and myelin damage respectively.
+But there are limitations of the DTI model due to which it can not distinguish the effects of inflammation-associated vasogenic edema or increased cellularity and the axonal damage.